doan-van/S-SOM-V1/.ipynb_checkpoints/README-checkpoint.md

 **`There are three methods to install or use the library`**

-*`1.
-Install directly from this Github account`*
+`1.
+Install directly from this Github account`

 ```bash
 pip install git+https://github.com/doan-van/S-SOM-V1.git
 ```
-You can install the SSOM library from GitHub:
+* Note: This can work only if you have **`git`** alread-installed in your PC.

-*`2.
-Download source code and install it from local directory.`*
+`2.
+Download source code and install it from local directory.`

 ```bash
 git clone https://github.com/doan-van/S-SOM-V1.git
 ```
+* Note: This can work only if you have **`git`** alread-installed in your PC.
+* Otherwise, you have to download whole package manually and extract it to your favorite place in your PC.

 Navigate to the cloned directory and install the library locally: